Pablo Álvarez (Argentine footballer)

-Pablo Sebastián Álvarez Valeira (born 17 April 1984 in San Martín, Buenos Aires) is an Argentine football player, who plays as a defender.
+Pablo Sebastián Álvarez Valeira (born 17 April 1984 in San Martín, Buenos Aires) is an Argentine former football player, who played as a defender.
 He also holds a Spanish passport in accordance with his descent.

 Club career

 Argentinos Juniors

 Álvarez came through the youth systems of Argentinos Juniors, starting in 1995, before transferring to Boca Juniors in 1999.

 Boca Juniors

 Following his transfer from Argentinos Juniors to Boca Juniors in 1999, Álvarez joined the youth system at the club, before breaking into the Boca first team in 2003, making his league debut.
 During the 2003–2004 Argentine season, the young defender continued to play in the youth ranks, but made 4 first team appearances, and in 2004 he won his first title by helping Boca to win the Copa Sudamericana. Álvarez continued to impress, and in his first full season with the first team, the fullback made 15 appearances.